 This view won't be helpful for much at the moment, but it will be roped into the Role Based Authentication system on Airflow's roadmap.

-The Airflow Variables section can also hold such information, but storing them as Connections allows:
+Variables section can also hold that information, but storing them as Connections allows:

 - Encryption on passwords and extras.